How That Massive Container Ship Stuck in the Suez Canal Is Already Costing the World Billions of Dollars

 Rescuers are racing to dislodge a vast container ship stuck in the Suez Canal before tides shift next week, potentially stranding it there for weeks and costing the global economy tens of billions of dollars.

-As backhoes and tug boats worked around the Panama-flagged Ever Giving’s 400-meter-long hull on Thursday evening, experts began to tot up the economic and environmental ramifications of a protracted obstruction.
+As backhoes and tug boats worked around the Panama-flagged Ever Given’s 400-meter-long hull on Thursday evening, experts began to tot up the economic and environmental ramifications of a protracted obstruction.
 Meanwhile, vessel tracking data showed that some container ships had already started redirecting around the African Cape, a route that can add two weeks of journey length.

 Like much of the Asia to Europe traffic that transits one of the world’s most important shipping lanes, the Taiwan-operated mega tanker had been bound for Rotterdam.
 But as it traversed through the 205-meter wide channel it lost the ability to steer amid high winds and dust storms, according to a statement by The Suez Canal Authority.
 Evergreen Marine, the Taiwanese firm that operates the ship, said it “was suspected of being hit by a sudden strong wind, causing the hull to deviate from the waterway”.

 A full investigation is yet to be undertaken, but vessel management firm Bernhard Schulte Shipmanagement said initial investigations had ruled out any mechanical or engine failure as a cause of the grounding, the BBC reports.
-This is not the first time the 200,000-tonne Ever Giving has been involved in an accident.
+This is not the first time the 200,000-tonne Ever Given has been involved in an accident.
 In Oct.
 2019, it crushed a 25-meter long ferry against a pontoon in Hamburg.
 The German-language Hamburg Morgenpost at the time listed strong winds as a probable cause and quoted an expert that said attempting to maneuver the vessel in such conditions would be akin to “driving on black ice.”

 On Wednesday, Dubai-based shipping logistics firm GAC said on its website that the ship had been partially refloated and was resting “alongside the canal bank”, citing information from the Suez Port Authority.
 Traffic was “expected to resume as soon as the vessel is towed to another position,” the statement said.
-But the following morning the Ever Giving could be viewed on shipping monitors having barely moved and still skewed starboard across the channel.
+But the following morning the Ever Given could be viewed on shipping monitors having barely moved and still skewed starboard across the channel.
 As of Thursday evening, there were hundreds of ships carrying commodities and consumer goods lined up behind the snarl.

 Here’s what to know about the stoppage of the Suez Canal, and what it might portend for global trade: